AshishBamba05/CreditX/README.md

 - Serve underbanked populations without formal credit history

-The model is trained on a structured dataset containing customer-level financial indicators—such as income, debt, savings, and categorical flags like credit card or savings account ownership.
+The model is trained on a structured dataset containing customer-level financial indicators—such as income, debt, savings, and categorical flags like credit card ownership.
 It leverages classic machine learning (Random Forest Classifier via Scikit-learn) to predict the likelihood of default with high precision and recall.

 The system prioritizes recall to capture as many potential defaulters as possible while maintaining solid overall performance (F1 score and accuracy).
 It's an interpretable, production-ready approach, well-suited for real-world financial screening workflows.